sailfishapps/ThrowawayDemos/Working/InitialPickerDemo3/README.md

 3) Rows are now also dynamically created, and all chars are provided as one long array to InitialCharacterPicker

 4) Buttons that have no entries are have darkgrey text (to indicate no hits), and mousearea is disabled.

+5) VerticalScolldecorator added

+6) The Model used must have a function value2FilterOn(index) return the value of the field to be filtered.This means that the field's role is no longer hard-coded inside InitialCharacterPicker: --> better encapsulation, lower coupling.

 Version 2: First public version